mxochicale/arXiv/README.md

 	* Results
 	* Comments
 	* BibTex-File
-* Attach a label according to the content of the paper
+* Attach a label(s) according to the content of the paper and year of publication.

 ## TODO
 - [ ] add path for datasets and tools